E.T. the Extra-Terrestrial (video game): Critical response

 Nevertheless, the game received some positive contemporary reviews.
-An editor for The Miami Herald described it as a difficult game to learn to play, but believed it was worth dedicating the time.
-Vidiot's Kevin Christopher criticized the protagonist's repeated falling down back into holes, but considered it "about the only flaw with an otherwise A-1 game."
-Arcade Express scored it 6 out of 10 in December 1982.
+An editor for The Miami Herald described it as difficult to learn to play, but believed that doing so was worth it.
+For Vidiot's Kevin Christopher, "about the only flaw with an otherwise A-1 game" was that E.T. repeatedly falls back into holes.
+Arcade Express scored it six out of ten in December 1982.
 Len Albin of TV Guide wrote that "after seeing the motion picture E.T.
-14 times, there's no more suspense left—unless you bring home this one-player cartridge", adding that "it’s certain that your patience won't run out—if you're a kid.
+14 times, there's no more suspense left—unless you bring home this one-player cartridge", adding that "it's certain that your patience won't run out—if you're a kid.
 (Adults may prefer to wait for a game based on My Dinner with Andre.)"